ychubachi/org-google-tasks/README.md

 Org TODO headline.
 Or if you edit the Org TODO headline and use this command again, Google Tasks task will be updated.

+`M-x org-sync-gtasks-agenda` applies the `org-sync-gtasks-at-point` command to all your TODO headlines with a GTASKS-ID property in Org agenda files.
+Plus, the tasks which are not in Org agend files are inserted as Org headlines to current cursor position.

 # Configration

 Obtain your credential file with JSON format from Google Developres Console.